scala/scala/CONTRIBUTING.md

 present tense.
 That also makes the commit subjects easy to reuse in release notes.

-For a bugfix, the end of the commit message should say "Fixes scala/bug#NNNN".
+For a bugfix, the end of the PR description (that is, the first comment on the PR) should say, "Fixes scala/bug#NNNN", as mentioned above.

+NOTE: it's best not to add the issue reference to your commit message, as github will pollute the conversation on the ticket with notifications every time you commit.

 If a commit purely refactors and is not intended to change behaviour, say so.